Skip to content

 Is George C Wallace State Community College-Selma Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of George C Wallace State Community College-Selma report median earnings of $31,598; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of George C Wallace State Community College-Selma report median earnings of $31,598, a figure worth comparing against the cost of attendance before enrolling.

 Earnings Trajectory